Landmarks ~

 Clifford Williams established his clothing manufactory in Gornal sometime in the late 1930's.

-The original premises occupying an old two storey warehouse, off Louise Street, Gornal Wood, to the rear of where the Sainsbury's supermarket now stands.
+The original premises occupying an old two storey warehouse, off Louise Street, Gornal Wood,

 A new and larger factory was built opposite 'The Fiddlers Arms' in Straits Road, Gornal.